Gabbyton/CEMENTO/docs-src/source/user-guide-pages/drawing-basics.rst

 If you have not used draw.io before, please refer to their comprehensive tutorials `here <https://drawio-app.com/tutorials/>`_.
 Where you draw your draw.io doesn't really affect the package performance as long as ``CEMENTO`` has access to the output ``.drawio`` file.
 Once you are familiar with the basics of ``.drawio``, there are a few additional things to note:

+* Use the ``.drawio`` file extension for your diagram!
+This is to avoid ambiguity between RDF/XML files and your diagrams.
 * You can use any **simple** shape for your classes, literals and instances. **HOWEVER**, any shape you put (including textboxes) will be considered a class, literal or instance.
 * You draw predicates with arrows.
 Please make sure that your arrows actually connect to the shape and not just look as if it does.
-* Your arrows must be drawn from source to target. **We have not tested using 'reverse' or changing the start or end arrows to change arrow direction**.
+* Your arrows must be drawn from source to target. **Your arrows must be end-arrow only.**
 * Predicate labels must be done on the arrow itself.
 Putting a box on top of an arrow will not work.
 Only one label per arrow.
 * Literals must come with double-quotes regardless of data type.
 Avoid using nested double-quotes.
 * You can draw a shape with the text 'A-Box' or 'T-Box' and a line without a label for annotations.
 Everything else is treated as part of the ontology.